A machine learning approach to galaxy properties: joint redshift-stellar mass probability distributions with Random Forest: Results and Discussion

 If the PDFs are marginally calibrated, then the average predictive CDF should equal the true empirical CDF.
-To assess probabilistic calibration, we check the uniformity of the PIT distributions visually and use quantile-quantile (Q-Q) plots to highlight deviations.
-In a Q-Q plot, the quantiles of one distribution are plotted against the quantiles of another distribution.
+To assess probabilistic calibration, we check the uniformity of the PIT distributions visually and use quantile--quantile (Q--Q) plots to highlight deviations.
+In a Q--Q plot, the quantiles of one distribution are plotted against the quantiles of another distribution.
 In our case, these are the PIT and $U (0, 1)$.
 If the two distributions are identical, then the quantiles match and lie along the diagonal.
-Furthermore, we use several metrics to quantitatively determine the uniformity of the PIT distributions \citep{schmidt} such as the Kullback-Leibler (KL; \citealt{kl_divergence}) divergence, Kolmogorov-Smirnov (KS; \citealt{ks_test}) test and Cram\'er-von Mises (CvM; \citealt{cramer}) test.
+Furthermore, we use several metrics to quantitatively determine the uniformity of the PIT distributions \citep{schmidt} such as the Kullback--Leibler (KL; \citealt{kl_divergence}) divergence, Kolmogorov--Smirnov (KS; \citealt{ks_test}) test and Cram\'er-von Mises (CvM; \citealt{cramer}) test.
 All of these metrics measure the similarity between two distributions in different ways.
 The KL divergence is defined by the following integral:

 where $p(x)$ and $q(x)$ are the reference ($U (0, 1)$) and target (PIT) PDFs, respectively.
-The KS test is a non-parametric test and is the maximum distance between the empirical distribution function ($F_{n}(x)$) and the cumulative distribution function ($F(x)$) of the reference distribution.
+The KS test is a non-parametric test and is the maximum distance between the empirical distribution function ($F_{n}(x)$) and the CDF ($F(x)$) of the reference distribution:

 where $sup_{x}$ is the supremum of the set of distances.
-The CvM is an alternative to KS test and is more sensitive to the edges of a distribution.
+The CvM is an alternative to KS test and is more sensitive to the edges of a distribution:

 A value of zero for the different metrics indicates that there is a perfect match between the two distributions.